 The Visible (and Invisible!)
 Advantages of Working in Teams

 In the early years of Global Learning Partners (GLP), our consultants often worked solo on projects with our clients.
 It seemed like the more efficient thing to do and may have saved our clients a few dollars.
-However, we’ve learned a lot since then about the many advantages of fielding two or more team members on a single project!
+However, we’ve learned a lot since then about the many advantages of fielding two or more team members on a single project.
 Our commitment to collaborative creative work is deeply valued by our consultants and clients alike.

 1. The final deliverables are stronger.
 When two people work together on a deliverable (like a meeting design or learning event), they create something that is better than either one of them could have created alone.
 This synergy is especially strong when the team members’ experiences are complementary and well-balanced.

 2. Everyone learns more.
-Because each member of the team brings different expertise, experience, interests and skills, we are always learning with and from each other – as consultants and clients.
+Because each member of the team brings different expertise, experience, interests, and skills, we are always learning with and from each other – as consultants and clients.
 This means that not only do clients help to inspire and stimulate good work, but our colleagues do too.

 5. The work is more fun.
 It is common for teams to have weekly meetings and we all look forward to them.
-Keeping the work top-of-mind is helpful as well.
+Keeping the work top of mind is helpful as well.

-Below are some of the ways we ensure strong teams and collaborative creations:
+Some of the ways we ensure strong teams and collaborative creations:

 2. Start with a planning meeting.
 Starting well is the key to successful work.
 The team reviews the contract, shares needs and expectations, names concerns and wonderings, plans how it will work, and drafts a timeline.